westonludeke/todo_app/README.md

 * I had to use global variables in two locations, which I understand isn't ideal and should be avoided.

-* Javascript browser alerts are used to inform the user as to responses from the server.
-Not ideal and should be handled differently.
+* Javascript browser alerts removed except to inform the user as to error responses from the server.

 ### Original Submission Notes